Here are 16 fascinating Indian Culture, Traditions and customs

 The concept of arranged marriage in India traces its origin to as early as the Vedic times.
 For royal families, a ceremony known as the 'Swayambar' would be arranged for the bride.
 Suitable matches from all over the kingdom were invited to either compete in some competition to win over the bride, or the bride would herself choose her ideal husband.
 Even today, the concept of arranged marriage remains a favourite among Indians and is an integral part of 'Indian Traditions'.

 8. Religious Symbols

 Indian women are often seen sporting 'saris'.
 The sari is a single cloth and needs no stitching; it is easy to make and comfortable to wear, and also adheres to religious etiquette.
-It initially started out as a Hindu tradition but has very elegantly spread across all religions.
-The same applies to the more functional 'Kurta-Pyjama', and the ceremonial wear of 'Sherwani' for Indian men of all religions.
+It initially started as a Hindu tradition but has very elegantly spread across all religions.
+The same applies to the more functional 'Kurta-Pyjama', and the formal wear of 'Sherwani' for Indian men of all faiths.

 11. Indian Dances

 India is a land of 'unity in diversity', and our dances are no different.
 Different forms of dance(classified as folk or classical) find origin from different parts of the country, and they are a way of representation of the particular culture from which they originate.
 Eight classical dances, which are classified as Indian classical dances and find a mention in the Hindu Sanskrit text 'Natyashashtra', (a text of performing arts) are: